-Bella Hadid Candidly Reveals Her Break-Up With The Weeknd, Admits Still In Love
+Bella Hadid Candidly Reveals Her Breakup With The Weeknd, Admits Still In Love

 It isn’t easy as it looks but Bella is telling us that that’s how one should treat an ex—full of respect.
 Spread love, not hate!

-Aside from her cover feature, Bella Hadid became the ultimate 1980s dream girl in an accompanying music video, set to the song Silent gloves by So Real featuring Patrick Baker.
-The magazine is the first issue of Teen Vogue which was released this week.
+Aside from her cover feature, Bella Hadid became the ultimate 1980s dream girl in an accompanying music video, set to the song Silent Gloves by So Real featuring Patrick Baker.
+The magazine is the first issue of Teen Vogue, which was released this week.

 In this '80s-inspired short film, @BellaHadid stars as a dream girl for a pre-teen, representing a world where dreams do come true. ✨ pic.twitter.com/4g2vLSxQI8